 - ice for serving

-- Heat 1 cup water in saucepan over medium heat.
+- Heat 1 cup of water in a medium saucepan over medium heat.

-- Remove from heat and stir in honey until dissolved.
-Pour into pitcher and stir in remaining water and lemon juice.
+- Remove from heat and add the honey.
+Stir until the honey dissolves.
+Pour into a large pitcher and stir in remaining 2 cups of cold water and lemon juice.

-- Chill and serve over ice with orange wedges.
+- Chill and serve over ice with orange wedges or a lemon slice.